-Girl Dies From Overdose, Might Have Used Drugs Mom and Boyfriend Left Lying Around, Police Say
+Girl Dies From Overdose, Might Have Used Drugs Mom And Boyfriend Left Lying Around, Police Say

 — WKRG (@WKRG) March 25, 2018

-Court documents seen by the Daily Mail disclosed that Bennett had a prescription for Subutex, while Higgins had a prescription for Suboxone—both drugs have buprenophrine as a main component.
+Court documents seen by the Daily Mail disclosed that Bennett had a prescription for Subutex, while Higgins had a prescription for Suboxone—both drugs have buprenorphine as a main component.

 Authorities have not revealed how the drugs got into the little girl’s system, but Mower said Logan and her sister often watched their mother and Bennett doing drugs.